Macon County Health Department

 Pregnancy testing, eligibility screening for TennCare and referral for prenatal care are available.

-Certified copies of birth certificates may be obtained at the Health Department from 9:00 a.m to 3:00 p.m.
+Certified copies of birth certificates may be obtained at the Health Department from 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
-This service is available to persons born in Tennessee in 1949 or later.

-Certified copies of death certificates may be obtained at the Health Department from 9:00 a.m. to 3:00 p.m.
+Certified copies of death certificates may be obtained at the Health Department from 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
-Information is only available for people who died in Macon County during the last three years.

 Health Education Services